Curving line graph on red background

 Roth IRAs

-In a series of brief videos, senior leaders from across Vanguard Advice and Wealth Management and Personal Investor share their perspectives on how best to manage market movement.
-Watch to learn the importance of staying diversified and finding opportunities in a down market.
+In a series of brief videos, senior leaders from across Vanguard Advice & Wealth Management and Personal Investor share their perspectives on how to best manage market movements.
+Watch to hear their insights on the importance of staying diversified, finding opportunities in a down market, the role of cash in your portfolio, considering international equities, and more.

 What role do bonds and cash play when markets are volatile?